 pLogos showing the enrichment or depletion of residues in sequences that match different LIR motifs, relative to a background of all LIR-containing peptides in the input library. (a) peptides with average z-score ≥ 1.7 that match the canonical LIR motif. (b-d) peptides that match the canonical LIR and contain either F, W, or Y in the first hydrophobic position (top to bottom).
-Acidic resides are colored dark red, and residues with statistically significant enrichment as calculated by pLogo are [xxx].
-Core LIR motif positions are highlighted in yellow, with [FWY] and [LVI] colored in black.
+Acidic resides are colored dark red, and residues with statistically significant enrichment as calculated by pLogo are shown in bright red.
+Core LIR motif positions are highlighted in yellow, with [FWY] and [LVI] in black.